Info for Spaf's grad students

 Professional and Research Ethics

 Making honest mistakes can be a setback.
-Cheating, plagiarism, falsifying data, or any of several other transgressions can ruin your career and possibly be sued or prosecuted.
+Cheating, plagiarism, falsifying data, or any of several other transgressions can ruin your career and potentially result in legal action, including being sued or prosecuted.
 Even minor misbehavior can cause you a lot of damage.

 All graduate students who work with me (and especially those in CERIAS) should be aware of what I consider to be acceptable standards of conduct.